This Cult-Fave Sandal Brand Just Came Out With A Way To Wear Your MLB Team Pride On Your Feet

-Where To Buy Havainas x MLB Flip Flops Because Pedicure Season & Baseball Season Are Coming
+Where To Buy Havaianas x MLB Flip Flops Because Pedicure Season & Baseball Season Are Coming

 Spring isn't the only season readily upon us.
 Baseball season is about to start and warm weather means it's prime time for pedicures.
 What better way to show off your love for your fave Major League Baseball team and your newest nail art than with a fresh pair of Havaianas?
 The Havaianas x MLB flip flops collab is a fun and fashion-y way to be a fan girl or boy.